28 THINGS YOU ABSOLUTELY NEED TO KNOW BEFORE YOU GO ON A CAMPING SAFARI IN BOTSWANA

 The campsites in Botswana are run by different private operators, The gates and reception have booking agents, but I strongly advise you to reserve your accommodation before your trip to Botswana, as the number of campsites is limited.
 You will be turned away if no space is available, and you will have a long trip back to the nearest town.

 Things in Botswana move much more slowly than I am used to.
 The booking in Botswana is a very manual process, still, carbon copy receipt based rather than Internet bookings.
-I suggest visiting the Botswana safari guide for accommodation recommendations and options.
+I suggest visiting the Botswana Camping safari accommodations for recommendations and options.

 If it doesn’t seem worth the trouble to you, you can always hire a third-party company to handle the booking for you – if you need any recommendations or have any questions, please leave a comment below and I will be happy to help.